uday1331/CRDT-Implementation/README.md

 I had a really fun time working on this project.
 During the time that I had, I experimented with two implementations and very quickly realised why the first (using 2 - adjacency list like structures) didn't work.
 For my implementation, I chose to stick to the mathematical example of 2P-2P sets where one is used for the set of vertices and one for edges.

-I tried to isolated concerns as much as possible by separating out the 2P Set and the Graph itself both on implementation and tests.

 ## Sections

 - [Examples](#examples)